-Paintings and sculptural installations unseen, represented by photographs sent from a distance.
+Paintings and sculptural installations are unseen, represented by photographs sent from a distance.
 Both recall the characteristic formalities of Westernized minimalism-conceptualism: monochromatic washes on white grounds, sometimes accented by restrained applications of color (light blue and yellow); rectangular supports tending towards square; extended horizontal geometric forms; and the presentation of industrially produced objects are ready-mades.
-Most of the paintings depict aspects of the connective machinery of contemporary urban life- the visually unremarkable outlets of air conditioning and heating systems, with their slats, cowls and partly obscured grilled- perhaps as a visual pun on works by the likes of Robert Ryman and Donald Judd.
+Most of the paintings depict aspects of the connective machinery of contemporary urban life- the visually unremarkable outlets of air conditioning and heating systems, with their slats, cowls, and partly obscured grilled- perhaps as a visual pun on works by the likes of Robert Ryman and Donald Judd.
 (Paul Gladston)